-- go about finding the most promising markets; - make use of the many available export programs and services; - get in touch with the most knowledgeable and experienced sources of export information.
+- identify your best products and services for export; - go about finding the most promising markets; - make use of the many available export programs and services; and - get in touch with the most knowledgeable and experienced sources of export information.

-So, You Want To Export also gives you some tips on communicating with and within other countries and scheduling trips.
+So You Want To Export? also gives you some tips on communicating with and within other countries, and on scheduling trips.

 After you read this booklet, you may also want to check out what is already available in your community.
 Your local university or community college can recommend suitable books and other materials.
-They may also offer sources on exporting through their continuing education departments.
-Another way to find out more about exporting is to attend a workshop or seminar put on by the export organizations which exist in most Canadian cities.
+They may also offer courses on exporting through their continuing education departments.
+Another way to find out more about exporting is to attend a workshop or seminar put on by the export organizations that exist in most Canadian cities.
 Many of them offer guidance to first-time exporters.